SeaGL/organization/meetings/2025/20250707-cross-comm.md

 -->

 #### Attendee Experience (AX)
-- AX meetings tabled until inventory completed
-- Inventory completed June 23
-  - Have sufficient quantities of most consumables
-  - Have sufficient perennial signs
-  - Have sufficient coffee supplies
-  - Lanyards: ~150, less than 200
-  - Table shopping list items for AX meeting
-  - Need to print new large (2'x4') signs - AX meeting
-  - Excess of speaker gifts
-- Next AX Tuesday July 1 @ 5 pacific
-  - [ ] Add to calendar (Sen)
-- Salt meeting with UW on July 2/3 for final contract details

 #### A/V & DevOps
-- Inventory
-  - Missing 2 laptops, 1 power supply
-  - One may be with Kim and one with AJ
-    - kim does not have any of the laptops nor power supply, everything was given to Andrew
-- Discussed Vikunja setup
-- [ ] Figure out streaming infrastructure (Sen)
-- [ ] Need network information re: UW rooms (Salt)
-- Capture cards in all laptop bags

 #### Finance
-- No updates

 #### IDEA
-- No updates

 #### Partnerships
-- Reminders went out to all potential partners re: CfP closing soon & keynotes
-- No fiscal sponsors yet
-- A few aren't able to this year
-- Contact at AWS?
-  - Spot, they've been spoken to (no money)
-- Range for fiscal sponsors $1500 - $12000
-- Updated partnership communication templates

 #### Policy & Protocol
-- No updates

 #### Programming & Flow
-- Dina is away for a couple of weeks
-  - Office hours need to be covered 6 - 7 Pacific on Mondays
-  - [x] Check if auto responder set (Angel)
-    - Bounce back undeliverable
-- When she's back, we'll need to figure out the process for CFP reviewers, volunteers?
-- CfP Volunteers
-  - Angel
-  - Matt
-  - Salt
-  - Kim (?)
-  - nomad

 #### Promotion & Outreach
-- Had meeting
-- Released the keynote speaker names
-- Extended CfP until June 30th
-- Socials posts about CfP
-- Starting to reach out to designer re: speaker gifts

 #### Volunteers
-- New volunteer submission form
-  - Signal only
-  - [ ] Contact to get on Matrix or email (Matt)
-- Volunteer job sheet
-  - REMINDER (AJ): review AV/DevOps jobs

 ### New Items